Shark finning ban

 - spiny dogfish (a QMS species).

-Fins naturally or artificially attached
+Blue sharks can have their fins naturally or artificially attached

 Fishers must land fins naturally or artificially attached for blue shark (a QMS species).

-Fins not attached and following a fin-to-greenweight ratio
+When following a fin-to-greenweight ratio

-If fishers follow a fin-to-greenweight ratio, they can land shark fins separately to the body for 7 QMS species:
+If fishers follow a fin-to-greenweight ratio, they can land shark fins separately to the body for these 7 QMS species:

 - elephant fish